bgd-labs/aave-proposals-v3/src/20231212_AaveV3Ethereum_ContinuousSecurityProposalAaveCertora/ContinuousSecurityProposalAaveCertora.md

 ## Specification

-The annual price for the project is $1.5M: $1M is paid in GHO vested linearly over one year, and $500,000 is paid in Aave tokens vested linearly over one year.
+The annual price for the project is $1.5M: $1M is paid in GHO vested linearly over one year, and $500,000 is paid in Aave tokens vested linearly over one year, This amount to 5200 AAVE according to the 30-DAY TWAP price of the asset.
 A 30-day termination is possible after a vote.
 We reduced the price of $2.7M from last year to reflect the bear market and inlined with the reduced project review capacity.

 The Aave and the BGD team will also assist by writing their CVL rules.